nwlandry/the-simpliciality-of-higher-order-networks/README.md

 # The simpliciality of higher-order networks

-This repository accompanies the preprint, ["The simpliciality of higher-order networks"](https://doi.org/10.48550/arXiv.2308.13918) by Nicholas Landry, Jean-Gabriel Young, and Nicole Eikmeier.
+This repository accompanies the article ["The simpliciality of higher-order networks"](https://doi.org/10.1140/epjds/s13688-024-00458-1) by Nicholas Landry, Jean-Gabriel Young, and Nicole Eikmeier.

 ### The structure of this repository is as follows:
 * The `Data` folder contains all of the global characteristics of the datasets (shown in Table 1 in the text), the `Figures` folder contains PDF and PNG files for each of the figures in the paper, and the `tests` folder contains unit tests to validate the code written for generating our results.